 While the AU Stream ANC earbuds fit snugly into the case’s magnetized receptacles, the case’s lid is a bit of a problem.
 Because the lid only opens so far, the eartips on the earbuds consistently caught on the lid when I pulled them out or put them back in.
 It’s not a huge problem, but it’ll be a bummer for anyone accustomed to the flawless operation of the AirPods case.

 The signature feature for the AU Stream ANC earbuds is right there in the name: yes, we’re talking active noise cancellation, a feature we rarely see in “true” wireless earbuds.
-Indeed, one of the few examples wireless earbuds we’ve seen with active noise cancelling is the Sony WF-1000XM3, which (as of this writing) sells on Amazon for a cool $228.
+Indeed, one of the few examples wireless earbuds we’ve seen with active noise cancelling is the Sony WF-1000XM3Remove non-product link, which (as of this writing) sells on Amazon for a cool $228.

 To turn on noise cancelling, you just tap and hold the touch-sensitive button on one of the earbuds; a double-beep tells you that ANC is enabled, while a longer beep indicates that the feature is turned off.
 We’ll get into the AU Stream ANC’s actual noise-cancelling performance in a moment.